Discovery and Timing of 49 Pulsars from the Arecibo 327-MHz Drift Survey: Introduction

 The radio sky is not limited only to pulsars.
-Surveys are sensitive to transient sources such as fast radio bursts \citep[FRBs,][]{annurev:/content/journals/10.1146/annurev-astro-091918-104501}, which originate from outside the Galaxy, rotating radio transients \citep[RRATs,][]{rrat1, keane2011rotatingradiotransients,rrat_thornton} though their single pulses, and ultra long period transients \citep{2024NatAs...8.1159C}.
+Surveys are sensitive to transient sources such as fast radio bursts \citep[FRBs,][]{annurev:/content/journals/10.1146/annurev-astro-091918-104501}, which originate from outside the Galaxy, rotating radio transients \citep[RRATs,][]{rrat1, keane2011rotatingradiotransients,rrat_thornton} -- neutron stars that emit sporadic radio pulses, and ultra long period transients \citep{2024NatAs...8.1159C}.
 New survey discoveries help to improve the census of neutron stars as well as the modeling of the Galaxy's free electron distribution.
-In particular, low-frequency surveys are especially sensitive to both nearby and distant pulsars.
-This is because most pulsars' spectra peak below 500 MHz.
-While the increasing effects of dispersion toward lower frequencies favors detection of fainter nearby sources, we also remain sensitive to bright distant sources along lines of sight with lower electron densities.
-The latter being very useful for probing the limitations of current electron density models, and which in turn are useful for refining distance estimates for FRBs.
+At low frequencies, dispersion and scattering become more pronounced, limiting sensitivity to only a fraction of the population.
+As most pulsar spectra peak below 500 MHz, low-frequency surveys are especially sensitive to both nearby and distant pulsars that lie on lines of sight with low electron densities.
+These lines of sight are very useful for probing the limitations of current electron density models, and are in turn useful for refining distance estimates for FRBs.
 With its unmatched sensitivity to the faintest sources, Arecibo was an ideal telescope for this work.